LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ### Initialization and Data Access

-In this case, we will use some of the micro air quality sensors deployed in Kaohsiung under the Civil IoT Taiwan Project for analysis.
-We consider the following spatial and temporal ranges of the data:
+For our analysis, we're going to use small air quality sensors located in Kaohsiung, which are part of the Civil IoT Taiwan Project.
+We'll focus on specific areas and timeframes:

-- Spatial range: latitude in the range of `22.631231 - 22.584989`, and longitude in the range of `120.263422 - 120.346764`
-- Temporal range: 2022.10.15 - 2022.10.28
+- For the area, we'll look at places between latitudes 22.631231 and 22.584989, and longitudes 120.263422 and 120.346764.
+- The time period we're interested in is from October 15, 2022, to October 28, 2022.

-Note that you can go to the [Civil IoT Taiwan Data Service Platform](https://ci.taiwan.gov.tw/dsp/) to download the raw data of micro air quality sensors on campus.
-However, for simplicity, we pre-download the data and make it available as [allLoc.csv](https://LearnCIOT.github.io/data/allLoc.csv) for the examples described in this article.
+You can find the raw data from these air quality sensors on the [Civil IoT Taiwan Data Service Platform](https://ci.taiwan.gov.tw/dsp/) at this link.
+This data is typically used for academic purposes, but to make things easier, we've already downloaded it and put it into a file named [allLoc.csv](https://LearnCIOT.github.io/data/allLoc.csv), which you can use for the examples in this article.

+Here's what we do with this data:

-We first load the data file and preview the contents of the data:
+1. We start by opening the data file to see what's inside.
 ```python
 DF = pd.read_csv("https://LearnCIOT.github.io/data/allLoc.csv")
 DF.head()